-If you’re one of the millions of couples who have opted to cohabitate without getting married, a cohabitation agreement may help you avoid financial and emotional turmoil.
-This is especially true in relationships where one of the partners has significantly higher net worth or annual earnings than the other.
-Cohabitation agreements can protect unmarried couples who also want to safeguard assets, avoid contentious, costly litigation and clarify other wishes should they decide to split up.
+If you’re one of the millions of couples who have chosen to live together without getting married, a cohabitation agreement may help you avoid financial and emotional turmoil.
+This is especially true in relationships where one of the partners has a significantly higher net worth or annual earnings than the other.
+Cohabitation agreements can protect unmarried couples who also want to safeguard assets, avoid contentious, costly litigation, and clarify other wishes should they decide to split up.

 Avoid Common Law Marriage through a Cohabitation Agreement

-Without a written agreement, cohabitating couples in Texas could risk that their relationship constitutes a common law marriage.
-Should the couple decide to part ways, and a judge rules that they are married to one another, the wealthy party could lose considerable assets in a community property state.
+Without a written agreement, couples who live together in Texas could risk that their relationship constitutes a common-law marriage.
+Should the couple decide to part ways, and a judge rules that they are married to one another, the wealthy party could lose a fortune.

-At the same time, the other party may be held responsible for certain debts and liabilities pertaining to their wealthy partners business dealings.
-A cohabitation agreement, that has been entered into voluntarily (by both sides), can help couples avoid the common law marriage argument, if the parties agree in writing that they are not married.
+Simultaneously, the other party may be held responsible for certain debts and liabilities about their wealthy partner’s business dealings.
+A cohabitation agreement that has been entered into voluntarily (by both sides) can help couples avoid the common law marriage argument if the parties agree in writing that they are not married.

 What is common law marriage?

-Along with disavowing a common law marriage a cohabitation agreement might also include:
+Along with contradicting a common-law marriage, a cohabitation agreement might also include:

-• A “signing bonus” at the outset of the agreement.
+- A “signing bonus” at the outset of the deal.

-• Requirements pertaining to wills, trusts, life insurance, etc.
+- Requirements are about wills, trusts, life insurance, etc.

 If you are unmarried and living together, or the partner of a wealthy individual, it’s worth your time to discuss the ins and outs of cohabitation agreements with an experienced family law attorney.
-He or she can explain how cohabitation agreements work and the steps necessary to help ensure the agreement is enforceable in the state of Texas.
+He or she can explain how cohabitation agreements work, and the steps necessary to help ensure the contract is enforceable in Texas.

 The attorneys at Dunnam & Dunnam routinely represent individuals in cohabitation agreements.
 To discuss your cohabitation matter with an experienced Central Texas attorney, including our board-certified family law attorneys, contact us at 254-753-6437.